Why financial advice?

 Introducing a Life Centred Approach to living your desired lifestyle

-Many forward-thinking financial planners understand that their clients value lifestyle above all, wanting to do the things in life they would prefer to do, rather than the things they feel they need to do.
-This type of financial planner goes further with the level of questions they are asking their clients.
-Called lifestyle, or life-centred financial planners, this cohort of financial planners do not believe they can provide you with any advice until they really understand the life you seek.
-Only once they understand the goals you want to achieve will they then help you understand the resources available to you have now, the resources you will need, and the resources that will be available to you in the future.
+Many forward-thinking financial advisers understand their clients value lifestyle above all, wanting to do the things in life they would prefer to do.
+Wealthwise financial advisers for instance do not provide any advice until they fully understand the life their client’s seek.
+Only then once they understand the goals, the resources available now, and in the future will they provide any advice.

-A lifestyle financial planner will focus on you, not product.
-Product recommendation was explored during the Royal Commission.
-Rather then focus on returns or replacement of a product, the lifestyle financial planner will focus on helping their clients understand now much is enough.
-In many instances, this will involve the financial planning practise heavily investing in its process and financial planning software to prepare future forecasting, using conservative assumptions.
+A Wealthwise financial adviser will focus on you, not product.
+Rather then focus on returns or replacement of a product, Wealthwise financial advisers will focus on helping their clients understand now much is enough, and explain the steps to get there.

 So, is financial advice worth it?
 As the research from Fidelity indicated, many people that had received financial advice had received value beyond the cost, both from a tangible and non tangible benefit.
-Perhaps for those going though the uncertainty from life transitions, including retirement, selling a business, losing money in downturn markets and relationship separations, it is worth it.
+Perhaps for those going through the uncertainty from life transitions, including retirement, selling a business, losing money in downturn markets, it is worth it.

 The benefit is certainty and peace of mind in knowing you have enough without fear of running out of money is all the value ever needed.